prof-rossetti/internet-technologies/exercises/express-app/checkpoints/2-observation.md

 Nice, now when we view http://localhost:3000/users in the browser we should see the JSON data returned from the server.

-Commit your project to version control.
+Make another commit with a message like "Respond with JSON data".
 With a better understanding of how the app is working, we are now ready to extend it.